 Whilst you can see evidence of obvious remedial works needed when you view the property, a surveyor can identify and flag issues that you may not be aware of.
 These can include major repairs or structural problems, such as damp or subsidence.
 Some issues can render the property unmortgageable, such as the presence of Japanese knotweed.
 Depending on the results of the survey, this helps you decide how much to bid for the property or even whether to rethink buying it.

 Although paying for a survey is a cost that may amount to nothing if you don’t win the bid, it can save you a lot of time and money if you are successful.
-It ensures you’re fully aware of any issues before proceeding and gives you the chance to include the costs for necessary repairs in your budget.
+It ensures you’re fully aware of any issues before proceeding.
+It also gives you the chance to include the costs for necessary repairs in your budget.
 When using a mortgage for your auction finance, having a survey done in advance saves valuable time needed to finalise your Pimlico mortgage before the quick completion deadline.

 Check the legal pack

 It’s essential to check this carefully as it forms part of the contract.
-The legal pack is prepared by the seller’s solicitor and can include the title deeds, searches, details of the fixtures and fittings, planning permission documents, the special conditions of sale and information about the lease, if applicable.
+The legal pack is prepared by the seller’s solicitor.
+It can include the title deeds, searches, details of the fixtures and fittings, planning permission documents, the special conditions of sale and information about the lease, if applicable.
 It’s recommended that your solicitor checks the legal pack after you have it because he or she can quickly identify any issues, especially with regard to the special conditions.

 The special conditions establish the terms of the sale.
 These can include restrictions on what you can use the property for, specific terms you must abide by before completion, extra costs you are responsible for and the completion date, which may be a shorter period than 28 days.
 The special conditions relieve the seller of any responsibility if you haven’t done your due diligence and checked this information before bidding on the property.